weizman/temp-website/page-what-is-a-realm-in-js.md

 As part of my long term research around browser javascript security, in the past year I have been focusing specifically on security for realms.

-Due to the rise of dependencies based development, the javascript ecosystem (and the browser javascript ecosystem in particular) is far more vulnerable to what we know as "supply chain attacks" - and the ability to create new realms in javascript is being leveraged to successfully carry out such attacks against web apps (if you want to understand why is that you should read [my following post](/) about this, but it will be hard if you don't yet feel comfortable with the defenition of a "realm").
+Due to the rise of dependencies based development, the javascript ecosystem (and the browser javascript ecosystem in particular) is far more vulnerable to what we know as "supply chain attacks" - and the ability to create new realms in javascript is being leveraged to successfully carry out such attacks against web apps (if you want to understand why is that you should read [my following post](/) about this, but it will be hard if you don't yet feel comfortable with the definition of a "realm").

 The realms security field is far from being properly addressed, and I hope to gradually fix that starting buy later introducing the first open source realms security tool - [Snow-JS ❄️](https://github.com/lavamoat/snow) by [LavaMoat 🌋](https://github.com/lavamoat).

-But in order for any of this to make sense, we must first understand **what realms are** - and apperantly that's not an easy question to answer in a correct yet an **informal** and educational way.
+But in order for any of this to make sense, we must first understand **what realms are** - and apparently that's not an easy question to answer in a correct yet an **informal** and educational way.

 > *NOTE: The context of this post is focused around browser javascript, therefore it may apply to javascript in general but that is not guaranteed.*